Yucatán Travel Itinerary: a 2 Week Yucatán Peninsula Road Trip

 Plaza Grande

 The heart of the city is Plaza Grande.
 A square lined with many spectacular buildings such as The Cathedral of Mérida, the City Hall, or the Government Palace of the State of Yucatán.
-But just a few meters away as a contrast is Parque de Santa Lucia, a piece of lush vegetation in the middle of the city with nice restaurants and famous huge white chairs
+But just a few meters away I found lovely Parque de Santa Lucia, a piece of lush vegetation in the middle of the city with nice restaurants and famous huge white chairs.
+I never say no to a good restaurant, so I stuck around for a while.

 Day 1, stop 2: Uxmal